pagkly/Zed/Investopedia3/What Is an Undivided Account.md

 In an undivided or eastern account, one underwriter might be responsible for placing 15% of an issue while others take up the rest.
 If the entire issue is not placed, the firm with 15% must assist in placing the remainder.

-In a [western account](https://www.investopedia.com/terms/w/westernaccount.asp), each underwriter takes responsibility only for placing the percentage of shares it was assigned.
+In a [[western account]](https://www.investopedia.com/terms/w/westernaccount.asp), each underwriter takes responsibility only for placing the percentage of shares it was assigned.
 The share of liability is divided among the underwriters according to the size of their allotment of the total shares available.

 ### Underwriting Accounts and Agreements